featurist/coypu/README.md

 browser.ClickButton("Search", new Options { WaitBeforeClick = TimeSpan.FromMilliseconds(0.2) } )
 ```
 ## A note on Playwright
 * Clearly Playwright's API, internals and approach are heavily influence by Capybara/Coypu which is awesome!
 There's a lot less reason to start a new project with Coypu over Playwright than in the days when Selenium was the only option.
-However here's a few to consider:
+However here's a few things to consider:

 1. The Capybara/Copyu DSL is well established and has been pretty stable in the Rails world for a long time.
 The finders in Coypu remain more semantic and direct than Playwrights Locator pattern, and are designed to read like the way a human interacts with a web page without specifying `ByLabel`/`ByPlaceholder` etc e.g.: